paulbricman/paulbricman.github.io/_thoughtware/2021-09-28-conceptarium.md

 - semantic embedding

 The semantic embedding of a document is a set of spatial coordinates, a finite list of numbers which indicate its location in space.
 Notably, this is not a physical space, and the document coordinates are not related to latitude and longitude.
-Rather, documents live in a _semantic space_, a space of possible meanings, with way more than three dimensions.
+Rather, documents live in a [semantic space](https://web.stanford.edu/~jurafsky/slp3/6.pdf), a space of possible meanings, with way more than three dimensions.
 Clever statistical models take on the task of _projecting_ individual documents onto semantic space automatically, providing the actual coordinates.
 The semantic embedding of a document is strictly a function of its contents, with nothing else influencing its location.
-As dimensions of meaning are expressed as dimensions of space, documents which mean similar things are to be found close to each other in semantic space. [^2]
+As dimensions of meaning are expressed as dimensions of space, documents which mean similar things are to be found close to each other in semantic space.

 ![](/assets/img/semanticspacetime.png)